September 28, 2019

 You see, according to the Post, the “okay” sign apparently is used by Trump supporters who “use the gesture primarily to ‘trigger’ liberals who believe the hand sign serves as a decoder ring to detect secret Nazis.”
 [I’m not making this up.]

-“That was what the OK symbol was literally invented to do: Both serve as a white supremacist symbol and also one that is just ordinary-enough looking that when liberals expressed outrage, the white supremacist could play the victim of liberal hysteria,” Amanda Marcotte, a politics writer for Salon, in September 2018.
+“That was what the OK symbol was literally invented to do: Both serve as a white supremacist symbol and also one that is just ordinary-enough looking that when liberals expressed outrage, the white supremacist could play the victim of liberal hysteria,” Amanda Marcotte, a politics writer for Salon, wrote on Twitter in September 2018.

 But it gets worse, as the Post relates:

 Longtime Republican political consultant Roger Stone and several members of the far-right group [sic!] the Proud Boys flashed the ‘okay’ sign last year in a photo taken at a bar.
 Stone denied the symbol was associated with white supremacy.
-He they made the gesture because Trump often uses it, and it has come to signify support for him.
+He told Salon they made the gesture because Trump often uses it, and it has come to signify support for him.

 Not too long ago in this country such accusations would have been seen as exactly what they are: sheer madness, lunacy on public parade.
 But, no longer; now they pass for solemn mainstream warnings, dire exclamations, very grave and serious charges hurled with furrowed brow against anyone who in any manner should stand in the way of the onrushing wild-eyed progressivist agenda.